 How long does it take to buy a house?

-It’s no secret that the mortgage process takes a while.
+It’s no secret that the mortgage process takes a while, but how long does it take to buy a house?
+It all depends on what you mean by "buy" and when you start counting.
+You might want to be asking how long it takes to find a house or how long it takes to close on a house, too.
 With all the applications, paperwork and third-party service providers involved, getting into your new home will likely take a good chunk of time.
+On average, you should expect 30-45 days to close on a house.

 In recent years, technological advancements have certainly expedited some aspects of the homebuying process.
 However, lenders take just as much, if not more caution before handing over money to buy a home.
 As such, buying a house is still a lengthy affair, taking months to complete from start to finish.